SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 The most common cases are as follows:

 Data at a single measurement timepoint (LBTIM.IB=0):
-    A single ``time`` coordinate is created, with points taken from T1 values, and no bounds.
-Its units is 'hours since 1970-01-01 00:00:00', with a calendar defined according to LBTIM.IC.
+    A single ``time`` coordinate is created, with points taken from T1 values.
+    It has no bounds, units of 'hours since 1970-01-01 00:00:00' and a calendar defined according to LBTIM.IC.

 Values forecast from T2, valid at T1 (LBTIM.IB=1):
     Coordinates ``time` and ``forecast_reference_time`` are created from the T1 and T2 values, respectively.
-These have no bounds, and units of 'hours since 1970-01-01 00:00:00' with the appropriate calendar.
+These have no bounds, and units of 'hours since 1970-01-01 00:00:00', with the appropriate calendar.
     A ``forecast_period`` coordinate is also created, with values T1-T2, no bounds and units of 'hours'.